pagdernonone e lago di toblino

 Padergnone

-Padergnone is located in the surroundings of the Toblino and Santa Massenza lakes
+the village of Padergnone lies near the Toblino and Santa Massenza lakes

 Suggest an edit/correction